Costa Rica Digital Nomad Visa Guide (2024)

 Well, let’s take a look at some of the top benefits of the new Costa Rica digital nomad visa:

-• The visa lasts for 1 year, with the possibility of extending it for another year.
+• The visa is valid for 1 year, with the possibility of extending it for another year.

-• Digital nomads can apply for the new visa online or in person (from Costa Rica).
+• Digital nomads can apply online or in person (from Costa Rica).

 • Digital nomads are exempt from paying taxes (they don’t pay income tax or remittance tax, and are exempt from paying import tax for their work equipment).